 Front English Gothic architecture

-Shortly after the completion, McDonnell's young bride died of consumption.
+Shortly after the completion, McDonnell's young bride died of yellow fever.
 Devastated, from her death, he sells the property to William and Jane Shipp Cannon.
 A prominent young couple of Natchez who add over 1,000 acres to the property and have a prospering cotton plantation they name "Glencannon".
 Here they would raise their children, house over 33 slaves, and face the devastation of the Civil War... as told in the Diary of Lucy A. Cannon when she was 16 years of age. (picture right, Lucy at 24)

 Lucy Anne Cannon (age 24)